Our Concept of a Structural Equation Model

 • SemRidge: ridge regularization

-The optimizer part of a model connects to the numerical optimization backend used to fit the model.
-It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc. There are currently three available backends, SemOptimizerOptim connecting to the Optim.jl backend, SemOptimizerNLopt connecting to the NLopt.jl backend and SemOptimizerProximal connecting to ProximalAlgorithms.jl.
+The optimizer connects to the numerical optimization backend used to fit the model.
+It is not part of the model itself, but it is chosen when fitting (see Model fitting).
+It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc. There are currently three available engines (i.e., backends used to carry out the numerical optimization), :Optim connecting to the Optim.jl backend, :NLopt connecting to the NLopt.jl backend and :Proximal connecting to ProximalAlgorithms.jl.
 For more information about the available options see also the tutorials about Using Optim.jl and Using NLopt.jl, as well as Constrained optimization and Regularization .

 What to do next